opendatahub-io/odh-manifests/superset/README.md

 # Apache Superset

 Apache Superset component installs Apache Superset tool which provides a portal for business intelligence.
 It provides tools for exploring and visualizing datasets and creating business intelligence dashboards.
-Super set can also connect to SQL databases for data access.
+Superset can also connect to SQL databases for data access.
 For more information please visit [Apache Superset](https://superset.incubator.apache.org/)

 ### Folders
 There is one main folder in the Superset component